chmnxn/hdb-price-dashboard/README.md

 # hdb-price-dashboard
-All related code and documents for FYP outcome
+All related code and dataset for my work in UCCT3596 Project II.

 Dataset used: https://www.kaggle.com/datasets/lzytim/hdb-resale-prices